ericstrobl/deepMKL/README.md

 *Main Methods*

-deepMKL_train.m.m - Trains the net.
+deepMKL_train.m - Trains the net.
 Each layer has an RBF, poly2, poly3, and linear kernel.

-deepMKL_test.m.m - Tests the net
+deepMKL_test.m - Tests the net